 Next I have my blood drawn.
 This has to be done while fasting, so I don’t eat.
 I read a magazine in the waiting room— stomach gurgling loudly, for three and a half hours (or maybe it was 15 minutes), then sit at a little desk where the nice lady ties a giant rubber band around my arm and inserts a needle.
 She wiggles the needle and shoves it sideways.
 I ask hopefully, “Almost done?”
 To which she always replies, “You have these veins that roll.
 I never get it on the first try with you!”
 She pokes many more times, my arm has now been tenderized like a piece of cheap meat, and she announces loudly that she needs “someone else to give it a shot.”

 The mammogram is truly almost my favorite.
 Topless, I stand in a room kept at a comfortable 33 degrees Fahrenheit.
 The 22-year-old Yoga instructor smiles at me and tells me to step forward, hunch my back, point my toes toward the wall behind me, lift my chin and hold my breath while she molests me.
-(I don’t do Yoga…maybe these contortions would be easier if I did?)
+(Maybe these contortions would be easier if I did more Yoga?)
 With both her permafrost hands she tugs, squeezes and stuffs my breast between two pieces of hard plastic boards.
 She moves away and begins pushing buttons that clamp it tighter and tighter and tighter…then she releases it and we do it all over again.
 About 60 times.

 My distance vision is 20/20 but not only do I need reading glasses, I am told to get bifocals.
 The top part for viewing the computer screen and the lower half with more magnification for reading print.
 Yay!
 Now I will truly look like someone’s granny.

 The good news is that my hearing is perfect and I didn’t have to endure pain or humiliation to find that out.
-I am relieved to know that I have a clean bill of health, until next year when I’ll be blessed with modern medicine all over again.
+I am relieved to know that I have a clean bill of health, until next year when blessed indignity of modern medicine starts all over again.

 Share your favorite doctor visit, medical test stories.

-*On a serious note, after being in parts of Africa where people don’t even know some of these tests exist, I am truly grateful that I live in a country where modern medicine is a given.
+*On a serious note, after being in parts of Africa where people don’t even know some of these tests exist, it fills me with joy and gratiitude that I live in a country where modern medicine is a given.